dbpr0415/Movie_Recommendation_System/README.md

 Movie Recommender System
-A simple movie recommendation system built using Streamlit.
-It suggests movies based on the movie selected by the user.
+A simple movie recommendation system built using Streamlit that suggests movies based on the one selected by the user.

 Features
-Select a movie from the list.
+Select a movie from a dropdown list.

 Get 5 similar movie recommendations.

-Displays movie posters fetched from The Movie Database (TMDb).
+Display movie posters fetched from The Movie Database (TMDb).

 Requirements
-You need the following libraries:
+Make sure to install the following libraries:

 bash
 Copy